bisq-network/bisq/doc/build.md

     $ java -jar gui/target/shaded.jar

 To build the binary needs a bit more preparation as we use [UpdateFX](https://github.com/vinumeris/updatefx) for automatic updates.
-You can find more information in the build scripts for your OS (e.g. build_setup.sh, build_create_app_mac.sh, build_update.sh)
+You can find more information in the build scripts under package.

 Prerequisites
 -------------